ConstantinRuhdorfer/Cheatsheet-Mechanical-Theorem-Proving/README.md

 # Cheatsheet-Mechanical-Theorem-Proving

-This repo holds a cheatsheet containing everything related to field of mechanical theorem proving that is relevant to my work.
+This repo holds a cheatsheet containing everything related to the field of mechanical theorem proving that is relevant to my work.
+At the moment this reflects ongoning work.

 ## Quick note on contributing